AnyChart/docs.anychart.com/Basic_Charts_Types/Series_Type.md

     ["Spring", 10], ["Summer", 15], ["Autumn", 8], ["Winter", 23]
 ]);

-// set the series type
-var series = chart.line(data);
+// set the series type using method var series = chart.line(data);

-// create a scroller series with values var scrollerSeries = chart.scroller().area(table.mapAs({'value': 'value'}));

-// change the series type
+// change the series type to area series.seriesType("area");
-series.seriesType("line");
 ```

 {sample}BCT\_Series\_Type\_01{sample}

-In the following sample, the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method is applied to OHLC and Japanese candlestick series, which require four values, as well as to a range area series:
+In the following sample, the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method is applied to OHLC and Japanese candlestick series, which require four values, as well as to a range area series:

 ```
 // set the data